Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 The Three Branches of Government

-During this program, students explore Connecticut’s executive, legislative, and judicial branches of government to discover who makes the rules in Connecticut.
+In this program, students explore Connecticut’s executive, legislative, and judicial branches of government to discover who makes the rules in Connecticut.
 To better understand the role of each branch, students elect a governor from among their classmates, debate a bill, and hold a mock trial (student reading required).
-Through movement, improvisation, role-playing, and active participation, students learn the purpose of rules and laws, explore the separation of powers, and discover the rights and responsibilities of individuals.
+Through role-playing and active participation, students learn the purpose of rules and laws, explore the separation of powers, and discover the rights and responsibilities of individuals.

-PLEASE NOTE: This program does not include a gallery component.
+PLEASE NOTE: This program does not include an exhibit component.
 For $2/student, explore the museum with a gallery visit add-on!
-(See below).
+(See below.)

 On the Move: Immigration and Migration to Connecticut